 If your indication of interest is accepted, you will be notified to sign your binding agreement.
-You will have only 24 hours to sign the approved indication of interest.
-If you do not sign the agreement within 24 hours of being notified, you will be bumped to the bottom of the waitlist.
+You will have only 72 hours to sign the approved indication of interest.
+If you do not sign the agreement within 72 hours of being notified, you will be bumped to the bottom of the waitlist.
 If your binding agreement is pre-signed, the investment will automatically get pushed through once off the waitlist.

 Can I cancel my indication of interest?